SCOPE OF THIS CHAPTER

 Under the Children Act 1989, local authorities undertake assessments of the needs of individual children to determine what services to provide and what action to take:

-The need to assess can also include pre-birth situations when a mother's own circumstances would give cause for concern that the pre-birth, and then born, child would come within the definition of being a 'Child in Need'.
-(See Section 11.1, Pre-birth 'Good Practice Steps');
+The need to assess can also include pre-birth situations when a mother's own circumstances would give cause for concern that the unborn/ born child would come within the definition of being a 'Child in Need' (see Section 11.1, Pre-birth 'Good Practice Steps');

 - There may be a need for immediate protection whilst the assessment is carried out;

 - Some Children in Need may require accommodation because there is no one who has parental responsibility for them, or because they are alone or abandoned.
 Under Section 20 of the Children Act 1989, the local authority has a duty to accommodate such Children in Need in their area.
 Following an application under Section 31A, where a child is the subject of a care order, the local authority, as a corporate parent, must assess the child's needs and draw up a care plan which sets out the services which will be provided to meet the child's identified needs.

 Whatever legislation the child is assessed under, the purpose of the assessment is always:

 - To gather important information about a child and family;

 - To analyse their needs and/or the nature and level of any risk and harm being suffered by the child;

 - To decide whether the child is a Child in Need (Section 17) and/or is suffering or likely to suffer Significant Harm (Section 47); and